marcinbojko/hv-packer/README.md

 ## Known issues

-### Infamous UEFI/Secure boot WIndows implementation.
+### Infamous UEFI/Secure boot WIndows implementation

 During the deployment secure keys are store in *.vmcx file and are separated from *.vhdx file.
 To countermeasure it - there is added extre step (manual) in a form of `/usr/local/bin/uefi.sh` script that will check for existence of CentOS folder in EFI and will add extra entry in UEFI.
 In manual setup you can run it as a part of deploy.
 In SCVMM deployment I'd recommend using `RunOnce` feature.

+### When Hyper-V host has more than one interface Packer sets {{ .HTTPIP }} variable to inproper interface

+No resolution so far, template needs to be changed to pass real IP address, or there should be connection between these addresses.
+Limiting those ends with timeout errors.

 ## About